DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/fundamentals.md

   <img class="img-responsive" src="../../img/scheduler-elements.png">
 </p>

 The React Scheduler adheres to plugin-based architecture.
-This says that every feature is required a special plugin.
+This says that every feature is encapsulated in a particular plugin(or React component).
 See also the Plugin Overview guide.
 Next plugins implement most common features.

 - [ViewSwitcher](../reference/view-switcher.md) - changes the current view
 - [DateNavigator](../reference/date-navigator.md) - changes the current date and shows a visible time interval